aras-p/glsl-optimizer/README.md

 This project provides a library and standalone tool for converting GLSL vertex and fragment shaders into AGAL shaders that can be used with the Stage3D API in the Adobe Flash runtime.

-GLSL To AGAL Compiler Is licensed according to the MIT License.
-See individual files for exact licensing.
+GLSL To AGAL Compiler is licensed according to the MIT License.
+See individual files for exact licensing, other code that doesn't form part of the glsl2agal compiler binary or SWC is licensed differently, please check individual files before reusing any code within this repository.

+A live demo showing the glsl2agal compiler hooked up to a Stage3D app is running here: http://www.cmodule.org/glsl2agal/

 How does it work
 ----------------